-- During fiscal year 2022, the MTFC approved five loans totaling \$37.8 million.
-By comparison, in fiscal year 2021, the MTFC approved two loans totaling \$3.4 million.
-In fiscal year 2020, the MTFC approved four loans totaling \$64.8 million.
+- During fiscal year 2023, the MTFC approved no loans.
+By comparison, in fiscal year 2022, the MTFC approved five loans totaling \$37.8 million.
+In fiscal year 2021, the MTFC approved two loans totaling \$3.4 million.
+With the availability of COVID relief monies, many communities are using that funding source to pay for transportation infrastructure projects.
+Since funding has been available, local entities' demand for financing has been reduced.
 MHTC's Cost Share Program sets aside monies for which local entities can compete to accomplish transportation projects that are a local priority.
-Loan activity for the MTFC typically lags behind the actions taken related to the MHTC's Cost Share Program.
-All of the loans approved in fiscal year 2022 were to finance the local entities' portion of a Cost Share Program project.
-Four of the loans approved were for MHTC Cost Share program. - Loan disbursements totaling \$17.7 million were made to five entities in fiscal year 2022 with some entities having multiple disbursements either for the same loan or for different loans.
-In fiscal year 2021, loan disbursements totaling \$1.7 million were made to three entities.
-In fiscal year 2020, loan disbursements totaling \$6.7 million were made to four entities with some entities having multiple disbursements either for the same loan or for different loans. - The MTFC's net loans receivable increased \$12.7 million from fiscal year 2021 to 2022 and decreased \$5.8 million from fiscal year 2020 to 2021.
-For fiscal year 2022, loan disbursements exceeded loan repayments and for fiscal year 2021, loan repayments exceeded loan disbursements, which explains the changes in net loan receivables. - Operating income increased by \$18,000 from fiscal year 2021 to 2022 and decreased by \$238,000 from fiscal year 2020 to 2021.
-In fiscal year 2022, the increase in operating income is related to higher revenues from interest income on loans as the loans receivable balance increases.
-The increase in operating income can also be attributed to more program fees as the number of loan applications increases.
-In fiscal year 2021, the decrease in operating income is related to reduced revenues from interest income on loans and program fees and increased expenses from administrative fees. - Total nonoperating revenues (expenses) decreased \$1.4 million, 1,678.5 percent, from fiscal year 2021 to 2022 due to a decrease in investment earnings.
-From fiscal year 2020 to 2021, total nonoperating revenues decreased \$2.1 million, 96.0 percent, due to a decrease in investment earnings.
+All of the loans approved in fiscal year 2022 were to finance the local entities' portion of a Cost Share Program project. - Loan disbursements totaling \$25.6 million were made to two entities in fiscal year 2023.
+In fiscal year 2022, loan disbursements totaling \$17.7 million were made to five entities with some entities having multiple disbursements either for the same loan or for different loans.
+In fiscal year 2021, loan disbursements totaling \$1.7 million were made to three entities. - The MTFC's net loans receivable increased \$17.7 million from fiscal year 2022 to 2023 and increased \$12.7 million from fiscal year 2021 to 2022.
+For both fiscal years 2023 and 2022, loan disbursements exceeded loan repayments, which explains the changes in net loan receivables. - Operating income increased by \$201,000 from fiscal year 2022 to 2023 and increased by \$18,000 from fiscal year 2021 to 2022.
+In fiscal year 2023, the increase in operating income is related to higher revenues from interest income on loans as the loans receivable balance increases.
+In fiscal year 2022, the increase in operating income is related to higher revenues from interest income on loans and program fees as the number of loan applications increase.
+Offsetting the increase in revenues was an increase in operating expenses from administrative fees. - Total nonoperating revenues (expenses) increased \$3.0 million, 220.6 percent, from fiscal year 2022 to 2023 due to an increase in interest income on deposits and the market value of investments.
+From fiscal year 2021 to 2022, total nonoperating revenues (expenses) decreased \$1.4 million, 1,678.5 percent, due to a decrease in investment earnings and the market value of investments.